QtlasPy/QtlasPy/README.md

 <h1>Atlas_Py</h1>

 <p>Yo, I'm Atlas Py, I'm currently in high school in 🇫🇷 and I've been doing ethical hacking for 6 months and programming, network architecture, web development, and python program for 3 years.</p>
 <p></p>My goal is to gain more experience to learn as much as possible about cybersecurity and IT in general.
-And to achieve my goal I do many challenges on root - me and portswigger academy and I do more and more CTF competitions.</p>
+And to achieve my goal I do many challenges on <a href="https://www.root-me.org/">Root-me</a> and <a href="https://portswigger.net/web-security">Portswigger academy</a> and I do more and more CTF competitions.</p>

 <h3>Main skills : </h3>
 <ul>